m0nth0n/WeatherReport/README.md

 ### AI tool usage

-This session used Claude Code (Anthropic) to: find and fix a bug where `ReadyAPI.py` pointed at `schema.sql` instead of the actual `Schema/schema.sql` path (pipeline was failing on a fresh clone); write the raw SQL for the 4 required analyses and capture their real output into `SQL/results.md`; add `requirements.txt`; take the dashboard screenshots via browser automation; and write this README.
+This session used Claude Code (Anthropic) to: find and fix a bug where `ReadyAPI.py` pointed at `schema.sql` instead of the actual `Schema/schema.sql`path (pipeline was failing on a fresh clone); write this README.
 The ingestion script, schema, and Streamlit pages predate this session — adjust this section if you want to describe how those were built.